Harsh2005adgitm/Flood-Responsive-Model-EDUNET---AICTE-GREEN-SKILL-AI-INTERNSHIP-/README.md

 # Flood-Responsive-Model-EDUNET---AICTE-GREEN-SKILL-AI-INTERNSHIP-

-# Basic Flood Prediction System for India
+# Basic Flood Prediction System

-This is a simple flood prediction system that uses rainfall data and other factors to predict flood risk in Indian cities.
+This is a very basic & simple flood prediction system that uses rainfall data and other factors to predict flood risk.

 ## Features

-- Predicts flood risk (low, medium, high) based on input parameters
+- Predicts flood risk based on input parameters
-- Visualizes the relationship between rainfall and flood risk
 - Displays model accuracy and prediction probabilities

 ## Installation